Chandramani05/MCQGenie-AI/README.md

 👉 **Streamlined Interface**: Built with Streamlit, the app provides a user-friendly interface for easy navigation and interaction.

-👉 **Real-time Cost & Token Usage Monitoring**: Displays token usage and cost of the API call to OpenAI, ensuring transparency for users.

 ## <a name="tech-stack">Tech Stack 🛠️</a>